GetResponse/DevZone/API/README.md

 * `from_field` (optional) – `FROM_FIELD_ID` obtained from [get_account_from_fields](#get_account_from_fields).
 It represents From header (name and email) in message and will be taken from campaign if not given.
 * `reply_to_field` (optional) – `FROM_FIELD_ID` obtained from [get_account_from_fields](#get_account_from_fields).
 It represents Reply-To header (email) in message and will not be present if not given.
 * `subject` (mandatory) – Subject value.
 All merge-words should be written as [GetResponse Dynamic Content](https://github.com/GetResponse/DevZone/tree/master/DC) syntax.
 Maximum length is 512 characters.
-* `contents` (mandatory) – Allowed keys are plain and html, at least one is mandatory.
-All merge-words should be written as [GetResponse Dynamic Content](https://github.com/GetResponse/DevZone/tree/master/DC) syntax.
-Maximum length is 524288 characters each.
 * `attachments` (optional) - Files that will be attached to message.
 Field `data` must be encoded using [Base64](http://en.wikipedia.org/wiki/Base64) algorithm.
 Filed `name` represents name of file.
 Field `mime` represents [media type](http://en.wikipedia.org/wiki/Internet_media_type) of file.
 * `flags` (optional) – Enables extra functionality for a message, see [message_flags](#message_flags) for available values.
 * `day_of_cycle` – Number of days between the day when a contact subscribed to a campaign and the day when the follow-up is sent.
 Must be not used in existing messages and in the range of 0..10000.